FinMo Case Competition Rules

 6.0 Assessment Criteria

-All deliverables will be assessed as a single submission according to the scoring rubric published on this website.
+All deliverables will be assessed as a single submission according to our determined scoring criteria.

 7.0 Case and Submission Details